mimiro-io/datahub-config-deployment/README.md

 ```

 ## Required configuration changes
-* Jobs and contents need a type property with either "job" or "content" as value.
+* Jobs and content need a type property with either "job" or "content" as value.
 * Jobs with transform need to have a "path" property containing the relative path for the transform file inside the transform directory.
 ```json
 {